 After some free time to learn about the product and do some shopping, we continued our long drive to the desert.

-More than 5 hours after we left Marrakech, we stopped for a well-deserved lunch after heading to the nearby town of Ait-Ben-Haddou.
+More than 5 hours after we left Marrakech, we stopped for a well-deserved lunch before heading to the nearby town of Ait-Ben-Haddou.

 This fortified village, or ksar, was part of the former caravan route that connected the Sahara desert and Marrakech.
 It’s famous for its fortification and kasbahs, and was inscribed as a UNESCO World Heritage site in 1987.